mbzuai-nlp/LaMini-LM/README.md

 We release our data [HERE](https://huggingface.co/datasets/MBZUAI/LaMini-instruction).

-Two examples in our LaMini instruction data.
+Two examples in our LaMini-instruction data.
 ```json
 {
     "instruction": "What is the capital of Australia?\n\nIs Canberra the only city chosen to serve as a capital due to a compromise between Sydney and Melbourne?",